Monastics & Lay Teachers

 Toni Staicu (Xian Ning) - Lay Dharma Teacher

 Toni took the precepts in 2013 and Bodhisattva vows in 2014 under Master Jiru.
 Toni came to the United States from Romania in 1991 and currently lives in Eureka, MO with her two children.
 She divides her time as a dental hygienist and yoga teacher.
 In her 20s, she became interested in Eastern philosophy and read books like Tao Te Ching, Jiddu Krishnamurti and Patanjali Yoga Sutras, which lead her to become a yoga teacher and prompted her to explore meditation.
 In her early 40s, she studied Qigong with international master, Lin Kai Ting.
 She first came to MABA in 2005 and became a regular in 2012.
 She joined the 2-year teacher’s training program lead by Master Jiru and now participates in retreats including Vipassana and Metta.
 She contributes at MABA by organizing grocery shopping for the winter retreat, leading the morning study group, giving Dharma talks, leading yoga and cooking for retreats as necessary.

-Tracy began attending MABA with her daughter in April 2006.
+Tracy began attending MABA with her daughter in April, 2006.
 She was drawn to the Buddhist concepts of compassion and equanimity, and was eager to practice with a spiritual community.
-Tracy took her Refuge and Precept Vows in 2007 and her Bodhisattva Vows in April of 2015.
-She very recently began giving Dharma talks, and is enjoying the deeper levels of learning this affords her.
+Tracy took her Refuge and Precept Vows in 2007, and her Bodhisattva Vows in April of 2009.
+When MABA began a monthly children’s program in 2014, Tracy became the Director.
+She loves working with the children on the Buddhist concepts in a simple and fun manner.
 Tracy is a Licensed Professional Counselor and Registered Play Therapist who is in private practice in St. Charles, MO.

 Brett - Lay Dharma Teacher